ADGEfficiency/teaching-monolith/trees/boosting.md

 # Boosting

-Boosting = leaning models in series (sequentially) to minimize error of previous models
+Boosting = learning models in series (sequentially) to minimize error of previous models

 There are a few variants
 - AdaBoost (1995)